When Bacteria Take Over

-2 kg of microscopic guests
+2 kg of microscopic organisms

-"Bacteria and the brain: a story of an encounter"
+“Bacteria and the Brain: A Story of an Encounter”

 Wednesday, March 15, 2017, from 6:00 p.m. to 7:00 p.m.